 Frequently asked questions

-5-Reps is a 6-week proactive mental fitness programme designed specifically to help men optimise their mental wellbeing and performance by developing healthy routines and schedules.
+5-REPS is a 6-week proactive mental fitness programme designed specifically to help men optimise their mental wellbeing and performance by developing healthy routines and schedules.

 Listen to programme founder Prof. Paul Galdas outline the key features of Performance Habits here: https://www.youtube.com/watch?v=ox8DkJFZoMM